bluebanquise/bluebanquise/collections/logging/roles/rsyslog/README.md

 This role provides an rsyslog configuration, for both server and client.

+On server side, all logs will endup in the `/var/log/rsyslog/` folder.

 ## Data Model

 This role relies on [data model](https://github.com/bluebanquise/bluebanquise/blob/master/resources/data_model.md):